networkandcode/networkandcode.github.io/_posts/kubernetes/node-preference/2019-12-20-hard-node-affinity.md

 ---
-title: kubernetes > configure hard node affinity
+title: "kubernetes > configure hard node affinity"
-categories: kubernetes
+categories: "kubernetes"
 ---

 We are going to see how to specify hard requirements for Pod(s) to select a Node using ```spec.affinity.nodeAffinity.requiredDuringSchedulingIgnoredDuringExecution```.
 With this the Pods could be only launched on the Node(s) that matches with the configuration